 The Misery Index gives a general sense of consumer experience in the marketplace.
 The higher the number, the worse things are.
 It means that more people have lost their jobs and are paying higher prices to maintain the same standard of living.
 A lower number means that consumers are generally getting more comfortable, with greater wealth and lower prices.

 A “normal” rate for the Misery Index in the U.S. should be between 5.5 and 6.5.
-This is reached by adding the Federal Reserve’s target inflation rate of 2% and the unemployment rate of 3.5% to 4.5% that economists generally consider full employment.
+This is reached by adding the Federal Reserve’s target inflation rate of 2% and the unemployment rate of 3.5% to 4.5% which economists generally consider full employment.
 A Misery Index higher than 7 means that either unemployment or inflation has grown past historic norms, while an index below 5 means that those are falling.
-(At time of writing the U.S. Misery Index was 11.7, combining low inflation with high unemployment.)

 Limits of the Misery Index